scoiatael/elixir-hiring-project/README.md

 ## Counter changes

 1. Each client connection keeps copy of full application state in `LiveViewCounterWeb.Counter`, which gets updated by broadcasts from `LiveViewCounter.Count`.
-This seems superfluous?
 2. Change from client will trigger first update in current application via `handle_event`, then a 2nd change in `handle_info` after broadcast from Count is received.
-Also seems superfluous :)
+This seems superfluous.
 3. How will the application react to multiple servers in the same region? `Presence` uses `presence_diff` to merge multiple app instances.
-4. It seems there are two ways to approach this problem:
-   1. Piggy-back on top of `Phoenix.Presence` even more.
-      Pros:
-      - simple,
-      Cons:
-      - not extensible - every implementation detail is left to Phoenix defaults,
-      - eventually-consistent - as above,
-   2. Fix our `Count` to properly handle multi-region state - and synchronize it.
-This allows for more flexible implementation, but requires more own code.
-      Pros:
-      - future-proof - we can implement synchronization any way we want,
-      Cons:
-      - more code to write and maintain.
+But `Count` doesn't - so it'll clash.
+4. `Presence` only sends updates for connected clients.
+Our counter is a different breed - it requires update per app region.

 ## Initial region list

 Conceptually, there are two ways of approaching problem of initial state:
 1. Ask for initial state during application startup.
 Be it database, elected leader or something else.
-2. Assume empty initial state and ask for reconcillation.
+2. Assume empty initial state and ask for updates.
 These strategies follow different choices in CAP theorem.
 1. is CP (assuming single global database), 2. is AP.
 Assuming partition-tolerance is not required, we'd implement either in AP mode, but this is rarely the case.

-## Choices, choices.

-If I were to write production-ready solution, I'd implement 2nd approach to counter changes with single elected leader per region.
-This'd use `global_group` module from Erlang OTP to avoid gory details of election protocol.

-Taking into account that the solution should take ~2 hours for experienced Phoenix dev, I'll go with `Phoenix.Presence` to handle state reconcillation whilst using simple protocol to ask for initial state on app startup.
-Protocol:
-1. `{:hello, self()}` is broadcasted on `"presence"` topic when starting-up.
-2. Upon receiving `:hello` message from non-local pid (`node(pid) != node()`), send message with current state.

-This will send `n` messages on each server start, where `n` is number of already existing applications.
-This is acceptable, because each client message sends `m` messages, where `m` is number of connected clients.
-Typically in web apps `n << m`.

-## Bugs?

-- What should happen when two apps are started in the same region?
-Right now they'll clash with each other instead of synchronizing state.